Treasures gained by wickedness do not profit, but righteousness delivers from death. - Proverbs 10:2

 You may be surprised at the companies who have nothing to do with the production of abortion products using their shareholder profits to support abortion!

 As a Christian, do you want the profits from your investments being used to support something God hates?
 That's something every Christian needs to answer for themselves.

 In Matthew 23, Jesus was criticizing the Pharisees for being hypocrites: “For you are like whitewashed tombs, which outwardly appear beautiful, but within are full of dead people’s bones and all uncleanness.” (v 27b) We can get caught doing this too if we are not careful – looking at the outward appearance of our portfolios (i.e. performance) instead of inwardly.

 For some, figuring out what the companies profit from in their portfolio might be difficult.
-Thankfully, there are free tools such as Inspire Insight that screen the companies in your portfolio.
+Thankfully, there are free tools such as Inspire Insight or eValuator that screen the companies in your portfolio.
 Meaning, they search for both the positives and negatives in companies.
 Some of the negative screens in Biblically Responsible Investing (BRI) include anything related to abortion, alcohol, pornography, LGBT, etc.

 Many people (incorrectly) believe avoiding “sinful” companies will lead to lower investment returns.
 Even if that were true, Mark 8:36 serves as a guide when Jesus said, “For what shall it profit a man, if he shall gain the whole world, and lose his own soul.”
 As Christians, we should look beyond worldly profits and seek things that are pleasing to God.

 Here at SEM, we also want to help educate you on your investments and help you make an impact for God’s Kingdom!
 Whether you already have an investment portfolio and want help screening your portfolio with an eye on moving into Biblically Responsible Investments, or you are a new investor wanting to get involved with BRI, please contact me through our website at SEMWealth.com.